 Ariel teaches at FC Academy which is an educational program geared toward teaching students ages 8-18 how to make short films.
 FC Academy strongly believes that introducing kids to the latest technology and filmmaking techniques — as well as giving them a vehicle for expressing themselves creatively — will provide them with invaluable tools for their academic futures and beyond!
 FC Academy offers both in-person and virtual classes during the school year and throughout the summer.
 Learn more

 Virtual Play Date activities are designed for kids and their grownups to participate together.
 Workshops will be held on video conferencing platforms and will be live and interactive.
 Recommended ages are provided as a guide, but you know your child best!
 If you have questions about a particular workshop, don’t hesitate to reach us at email@example.com.

 Free Admission for Families

 On Sat, April 24, museum admission is FREE for families when accompanied by kids ages 12 and under, with up to 2 adults per family.
-Limited timed tickets are available in-person and all on-site programming has currently been suspended.
+Timed tickets can be reserved online.
+Please request your ticket at least 24 hours in advance so our team has time to process your order.
+Tickets requested day-of are not guaranteed.
+All on-site programming has currently been suspended.
 More details

 Are there access accommodations that would be useful to help you fully participate in this program (e.g. captioning, ASL, post-program transcript)?
 Let us know at firstname.lastname@example.org.